MinestrapTeam/Minestrappolation-2/README.md

-Minestrappolation-Recode
+Minestrappolation 2
 ========================
-A recode of the mod Minestrappolation
+The second major version of the Minestrappolation Mod for Minecraft.
+This version is a total recode of the first version.